 Kun-Han Lin was an Olympic performer and batting title winner.
 He is the brother of Kun-Wei Lin.

 Lin played in the 1985 World Junior Championship and 1986 World Junior Championship.
-He appeared in the 1991 Asian Championship.
+He appeared in the 1990 Goodwill Games and 1991 Asian Championship.
 In 1991 Intercontinental Cup, he hit .313/.421/.563 as Taiwan's starting third baseman and stole 3 bases in 3 tries.
 He went 0 for 1 in the Bronze Medal game loss.
 He was 2 for 9 in the 1992 Olympics as the backup to Shih-Hsih Wu at third.
 He played in the 1993 Asian Championship.